mindspore-ai/docs/docs/mindspore/source_en/migration_guide/tensorflow2mindspore.md

 3. Map the TensorFlow parameters to MindSpore Parameter according to the parameter mapping and form a Parameter List and then save it as a checkpoint.
 4. Unit test: MindSpore loads the transformed parameters, fixes the input, and compares the results of MindSpore with TensorFlow.

+> The examples in this chapter are implemented based on TensorFlow version 1.15.

 ## Printing the Parameter Information

 ```python